CEOPTIMIZELLC/fitness-ai-chatbot/README.md

 Body (raw) [JSON]:
 {
-    "availability": "[string; REQUIRED; Message to send to the AI to extract your availability for each weekday.]", "workout_length": "[string; REQUIRED; Message to send to the AI to extract your maximum workout length.]", "goal": "[string; REQUIRED; Message to send to the AI to extract your current goal and determine its type.]"
+    "availability": "[string; REQUIRED; Message to send to the AI to extract your availability for each weekday.]", "goal": "[string; REQUIRED; Message to send to the AI to extract your current goal and determine its type.]"
 }
 ```